neeleythere/logseq/pages/A Tour of C++.md

 	- `const` is primarily used to enforce behaviour.
 The value of a `const` can be computed at run time.
 This is typically used in conjunction with [[Pointers & Reference Variables]] to pass data into functions with a guarantee that it will not be modified.
 	- `constexpr` is more literal, the value of which must be known at compile time.
 Consequently, data is stored in read-only memory.
 - ### Pass by Reference
-  It is more efficient to man
+  It is more efficient to pass a *reference* of a variable instead of copying its entirety, es -
--